Multiple bubbles and fingers in a Hele-Shaw channel: complete set of steady solutions: Schottky groups and the Schottky-Klein prime function

 For later use, it is convenient to quote here the following relation:

 where the prefactor $C(\alpha,\gamma)$ depends on the values of $\alpha$ and $\gamma$ (but not on the point $\zeta$).
 Note in particular that the product in (\ref{eq:SKratio}) is over the entire group $\Theta_0$.
-For a derivation of this formula, see, e.g.~\citet{DeLillo2010}.
+For a derivation of this formula, see, e.g.~\citet{DeLillo2010}; it is also implied by an alternative representation of $\omega(\zeta,\alpha)$ given by \citet{Marshall2005}.

+The S-K prime function is intimately connected with the theory of compact Riemann surfaces \citep{Fay}, but for the present purposes it suffices to think of it as a special computable function.
+In this context, a few remarks on the numerical computation of the S-K prime functions are in order.
+The infinite products (\ref{eq:SK}) and (\ref{eq:SKratio}) are known to converge if the circular boundaries of $D_\zeta$ are either centred on the real axis or are sufficiently well separated \citep{Baker, DeLillo2010}.
+But even when this product formula converges it may be inefficient for numerical computation.
+An alternative numerical scheme that relies on a representation of the prime function in terms of much more rapidly convergent Fourier-Laurent sums has been developed by \citet{CM2007}.
+This scheme (when applicable) will be used in our numerical computations; see below.